 “National Park Una” is proud of its diversity in natural and cultural heritage.
 Biggest natural attractions are the rivers Una, Unac and Krka and the waterfalls Strbački Buk, Martin Brod and Ripački slap.
 The cultural heritage attractions are ethnography, forts, Japods, legends and sacred objects.
 This variety of beauty is completed with the “Una Kayak Safari”, “Japodske Otoke” and with an amazing restaurant named “Restoran Sojenica”.

-“National Park Kozara” is also called the “Krajška Ljepotica” (Eng.
-The beauty of Krajina).
-The national park offers you a variety of activities.
+“National Park Kozara” offers you a variety of activities.
 There are 4 different hiking trails and any of them you would take is semi difficult.
 If you are a MTB lover “Kozara Cycling Route” is a must do for you.
-For some tourists winter is more of a big deal.
-Therefore you can come to Kozara in winter time to enjoy skiing.
+Or you can come to Kozara in winter time to enjoy skiing.
 For more adrenaline like skiing, there is climbing.
 There are 21 arranged courses, whose length is between 10 and 60 meters.
 Even for tourists that are always willing to learn more there is a museum dedicated to WWII and a history class.
-The varieties end with the haunting ground for tourists that like hunting adventures.

 Bosanska Krupa and Bosanska Otoka are two diamonds of river Una.
 These two places are worthed to visit because of the amazing islands on river Una.
 In Bosanska Krupa you can relax, enjoy and swim in the nature paradise called “Zeleni Otoci” (Eng.
 Green Islands).
 If you like cultural heritage, just 20 minutes drive from Bosanska Krupa is an amazing mosque built on a river island in Bosanska Otoka.
 Another tourist attraction is the “Ostrožac Castle” in between Bihać and Bosanska Krupa.